 Few places in America can rival Gettysburg in terms of importance in Civil War history.
 Its strategic location led to the town’s involvement in one of the bloodiest and most significant battles in the War Between the States.
 Leaving Lancaster, you will once again connect with Route 30 towards Gettysburg; the distance is a relatively short 55 miles.

 The main entrance to Gettysburg National Military Park is at the Visitor Center, so this is a good starting point for your tour of the battlefield.
-It is here that one of the Civil War’s deadliest battles was fought, where 51,000 lives were lost in July, 1863.
-The massive number of casualties, combined with the brevity of the battle, makes Gettysburg a must-see for anyone with even the slightest interest in Civil War History.
-President Lincoln delivered his famous Gettysburg Address here in November, 1863, when the devastating battle was still fresh in hearts and minds.
+It is here in July, 1863, that one of the Civil War’s deadliest battles was fought, causing 51,000 casualties including lost limbs and lives.
+The viciousness and brevity of the three-day battle make Gettysburg a must-see for anyone with even the slightest interest in Civil War History.
+President Lincoln delivered his famous Gettysburg Address here at the opening of the Soldier’s National Cemetery in November, 1863, when the devastating battle was still fresh in hearts and minds.

 Civil War buffs can and do spend weeks exploring the battlefields, some making annual pilgrimages to the site, but much can be understood about the Civil War from even a short visit.
 You can wander and discover the battlefields on your own, or book a private tour at the Visitors Center.

-When the kids get tired of walking, take a ride on the Gettysburg Scenic Railway.
+When the kids get tired of walking or biking, take a ride on the Gettysburg Scenic Railway.
 Train buffs will also enjoy a stop at the Lincoln Train Museum, where you can view 1,000 toy trains and take a simulated trip aboard the train that took President Lincoln to Gettysburg.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.